timskillman/Pi3C/README.md

 git pull origin master
 ~~~~

-This command will import (pull) all the latest changes to Pi3C from the GIT repository.
+This command will import (pull) all the latest Pi3C changes from the GIT repository.